Dynamical instability of minimal surfaces at flat singular points: Introduction

-The convergence in (2) occurs at a very slow logarithmic rate, so that this assumption is typically satisfied at branched points.
+for some $Q \geq 2$, and thus it behaves like the (multivalued) graph of a complex root: setting $x_0 = (x_0^1,x_0^2,x_0^3)$, the blow-ups $r^{-1}\,(\Gamma_0 - \{x_0\})$ converge to the plane $T = \{x_3=0\}$ with multiplicity $Q$ with a rate ${\rm O}(r^\alpha)$ for some $\alpha > 0$, and thus much faster than the slow logarithmic decay required in (2); see \cite[Section 3.2]{DHS} for a more detailed analysis of the behavior of minimal surfaces near branch points, and Figure \ref{fig:branching} for a graphical representation.

+More generally, Theorem \ref{thm:main letter} applies to the class of those stationary varifolds of arbitrary dimension $n$ that are graphs of multiple valued solutions to the minimal surfaces equation (\textit{$C^{1,\alpha}$ multiple valued minimal graphs}), which have been extensively studied in the literature; see, e.g. \cite{SW07,Ros10,Ros15,Ros16,Krum19,FH20}. \\

 Subject to the validity of (1) and (2), Theorem \ref{thm:main letter} concludes the \emph{dynamical instability} of $\Gamma_0$.
-We warn the reader that dynamical stability/instability is an independent notion with respect to the classical notion of stability/instability defined by the spectrum of the second variation operator on $\Gamma_0$: as observed for instance in \cite{Micallef}, there exist \emph{stable} (yet dynamically unstable) branched minimal surfaces of the type of the disk in $\R^3$.
-We also remark that, under a natural assumption to be specified later, the Brakke flow obtained in Theorem \ref{thm:main letter} is continuous at $t=0+$. \\
+We warn the reader that dynamical stability/instability is an independent notion with respect to the classical notion of stability/instability defined by the spectrum of the second variation operator on $\Gamma_0$: as observed for instance in \cite{Micallef}, there exist \emph{stable} (yet, by the discussion above and Theorem \ref{thm:main letter}, dynamically unstable) branched minimal surfaces of the type of the disk in $\R^3$.
+We will come back to give further details on the connection between the two notions of stability after a preliminary discussion concerning the conditions in (1) and (2) and their role in the regularity theory for stationary varifolds, and a review of the existing literature on the topic.